 If you break down on the left-hand lane (also known as ‘lane one’), we will be able to come to your rescue.
 However, there are some steps you need to take to stay safe.

 Where possible leave the vehicle by the left doors and follow the instructions above.

 If this is not possible, and you can’t safely exit the vehicle, then do the following.

-First, make sure your seatbelt is left on and that you’ve put on your hazards.
-Second, contact Highways England on 0300 123 5000.
-They will be able to close the lane (using the red X mentioned before) to help keep you safe.
+First, make sure your seatbelt is left on and that you’ve put on your hazard lights.
+Second, call the police on 999 immediately.
+They’ll work with the local highways agency to close the lane (using the red X mentioned before) to help keep you safe.

 We will come to your rescue, with the help of a fend-off vehicle.
 This vehicle will sit further back on the lane to help shield you from other vehicles.
 This fend-off vehicle will come at no extra charge to you.